syatheen/NIDIS/nidis/model/nclimgrid/weekly_resolution/README.txt

 Python codes and corresponding indicator numbers/names:
 ------------------------------------------------------

--> Z_Indices/PrepRefArraysFromInfoArrays.py OR
-   PalmerIndices/PrepRefArraysFromInfoArrays.py OR
-   CPC_soil_moisture/PrepRefArraysFromInfoArrays.py :  1: 'Z_index',
+-> PrepRefArraysFromInfoArrays_ClimGrid1D_Indicators_1_to_2.py :  1: 'Z_index',
-                                                       2: 'Z_index_60_month',
+                                                                  2: 'Z_index_60_month'
+     Note that this PrepRefArraysFromInfoArrays_ClimGrid1D_Indicators_1_to_2.py file  is the initial code structure, have to convert this to final structure.

-                                                       3: 'PMDI',
+-> PrepRefArraysFromInfoArrays_ClimGrid1D_Indicators_3_to_4.py : 3: 'PMDI',
                                                                  4: 'PHDI'
+     Note that this PrepRefArraysFromInfoArrays_ClimGrid1D_Indicators_3_to_4.py file  is the initial code structure, have to convert this to final structure.

                                                       16: 'CPC_soil_moisture'
-     Note that this {directory}/PrepRefArraysFromInfoArrays.py file  is the initial code structure, have to convert this to final structure.

 -> NCEI/PrepRefArraysFromInfoArrays_nClimGrid.py :  5: 'prcp_01_nCG',
                                                     6: 'prcp_02_nCG',